WebAssembly/design/FAQ.md

   for transmission over the Internet.
 * Fast decoding: The binary format should be fast to decompress and decode for fast startup of programs.
-* Fast compiling: The ISA should be fast to compile (and suitable for either AOT- or JIT-compilation) for fast startup of programs.
+* Fast compiling: The ISA should be fast to compile and suitable for either AOT- or JIT-compilation for fast startup of programs.
-* Minimal [nondeterminism](Nondeterminism.md): The behavior of programs should be as predictable and deterministic as possible (and should be the same on every architecture, a stronger form of the portability requirement stated above).
+* Minimal [nondeterminism](Nondeterminism.md): The behavior of programs should be as predictable and deterministic as possible and should be the same on every architecture (a stronger form of the portability requirement stated above).

-LLVM IR is meant to make compiler optimizations easy to implement, and to represent the constructs and semantics required by C, C++, and other languages on a large variety of operating systems and architectures.
-This means that by default the IR is not portable (the same program has different representations for different architectures) or stable (it changes over time as optimization and language requirements change).
-It has representations for a huge variety of information that is useful for implementing mid-level compiler optimizations but is not useful for code generation (but which represents a large surface area for codegen implementers to deal with).
-It also has undefined behavior (largely similar to that of C and C++) which makes some classes of optimization feasible or more powerful, but which can lead to unpredictable behavior at runtime.
+LLVM IR wasm designed to make compiler optimizations easy to implement and to represent the constructs and semantics of C, C++, and other languages on a large variety of operating systems and architectures.
+This means that, by default, the IR is not portable (the same program has different representations for different architectures) or stable (LLVM evolves over time as optimization and language requirements change).
+LLVM IR has representations for a huge variety of information that is useful for implementing mid-level compiler optimizations but is not useful for code generation (but which represents a large surface area for codegen implementers to deal with).
+It also has undefined behavior, which makes some classes of optimization feasible or more powerful, but which can lead to unpredictable behavior at runtime.
-LLVM's binary format (bitcode) was designed for temporary on-disk serialization of the IR for link-time optimization, and not for stability or compressibility (although it does have some features for both of those).
+LLVM's bitcode binary format was designed for temporary on-disk serialization for link-time optimization, and not for stability or compressibility, although it does have some features for both of those.

 None of these problems are insurmountable.
-For example PNaCl defines a small portable [subset](https://developer.chrome.com/native-client/reference/pnacl-bitcode-abi) of the IR with reduced undefined behavior, and a stable version of the bitcode encoding.
+For example PNaCl defines a small portable [subset](https://developer.chrome.com/native-client/reference/pnacl-bitcode-abi) of the IR with reduced undefined behavior and a stable version of the bitcode encoding.
 It also employs several techniques to improve startup performance.
 However, each customization, workaround, and special solution means less benefit from the common infrastructure.
 We believe that by taking our